julianlore/Hugo-Github-Pages/content/blog/Installing_Arch_Linux_VM.md

 title: "Installing an Arch Linux VM"
 hero_image: "hero.jpg"
 date: 2018-10-07T22:24:25-04:00
-description: "Setup guide for an Arch Linux VM along with scripts"
+description: "Setup guide for an Arch Linux VM along with scripts."
 ---

-## Installing an Arch Linux VM
 I use Arch Linux as my main working operating system on my laptop, as I love how it is very bare-bones and can be configured exactly how you like it, making it your very own experience, but at the same time not